 Over the last few years, there have been many growing concerns over how harmful plastic is to the environment.
 Not to mention the sheer volume of plastic drinking straws that have been discarded inappropriately on a daily basis around the world.

-Then, of course, the chemicals found in plastic drinking straws (BPA) have been linked to reproductive disorders, diabetes and heart disease.
+Chemicals found in plastic drinking straws (BPA) have been linked to reproductive disorders, diabetes and heart disease.
 Naturally, we all want to avoid ingesting such chemicals.

-If sustainable living is on your agenda this year then we recommend ditching the plastic and turning to some elegant, reusable stainless steel straws.
+If sustainable living is on your agenda this year then we recommend ditching the plastic straws and instead turn to some elegant, reusable stainless steel straws.

 These little beauties are easy to clean, they don’t taint your drink and they are safe to use.
 They do not leak chemicals into your drinks and frankly, they just look classy.

 Don’t forget, they will also save you some money in the long run.
-It’s a win-win in our book.
+It’s a win-win.